 The Faculty does make provision for supplementary and special examinations as per General Academic Regulations G37.4 and G37.5.

 For the coursework, a minimum examination mark of 50% is required in each of the modules where a semester or year mark is not required.
 However, where a semester or year mark is required, the latter will contribute 50% to the final mark.
 A subminimum of 40% is required in the examination and a final mark of at least 50 % to pass the module.
 Instructions regarding requirements for semester, year or examination marks are published in the study guides, for the specific attention of candidates.

-- Failure of certain basic core modules (NLB 810, NLB 800, WLS 810 and WLS 811) in the 1st semester of the 1st year will lead to the student not being able to proceed with other modules and the student will have to repeat the modules when they are offered again (Note: The 1st year of entry is every 2 years).
+- Failure of either FAK 876 or VIP 800 core modules, the student will have to repeat the modules when they are offered again.
+(Note: The 1st year of entry is every 2 years).
 This is stipulated in the study guide of each of the modules.

 - These students will be offered a special examination if they meet the minimum requirements, and an additional extra-ordinary examination if they meet the requirements stipulated in the study guide.

 Additional examinations and pass requirements: